Avocarrot/hiring/android/code-review-hb/assignment.md

 # Objective

-You are a software engineer for an advertising technology company called Blue Banana.
-A fellow software engineer just implemented a (super) simple ad exchange and you are given the task of reviewing their code before releasing it to production.
+You are a mobile software engineer for an advertising technology company called Blue Banana.
+A fellow software engineer just implemented a (super) simple SDK/library which implements an simple ad exchange logic.
+The SDK will be used by mobile developers to be integrated inside theri mobile apps.
+You are given the task of reviewing their code before releasing it to production.

 Notes: